gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - a user can follow another user from their profile
    - follow btn (toggle)
       - see standard documentation for follow btn
-   - follow btn not visible if this is your own profile
 - a user can see who another user is following
    - following btn
       - **tap** ==> (view 6.5)